What Keywords Does My Website Rank For?

 Bing Webmaster Tools

-Bing, Microsoft’s search engine, provides a similar tool to GSC called Bing Webmaster Tools and it’s like a Google Analytics and GSC rolled into one.
+Bing, Microsoft’s search engine, provides a similar tool to GSC called Bing Webmaster Tools and it’s like a Google Analytics and Google Search Console rolled into one.

 You can set it up in a similar way to GSC.
-You’ll need to create a free account and login and you’ll need to submit your site as well, as above, but you only need to submit the live version of the site – not all four versions!
+You can create a free account.
+Once logged in you can submit your site but you only need to submit the live version of the site – not all four versions!

-Having set it up I’d recommend adding an XML sitemap here as well:
+Having set it up I’d recommend adding an XML sitemap there as well:

 Click on your website and go to Dashboard.
 You’ll be presented with an overview.